-By knowing these 2 things, you can now calculate roughly how much thrust the motors need to deliver to lift it in the air, by using propellers of limited size.
+Once you’ve worked out these 2 things, you can now calculate roughly how much thrust the motors need to deliver to lift the aircraft in the air, by using propellers of certain sizes.

 Thrust to Weight Ratio

 A general rule is that you should AT LEAST be able to provide twice as much thrust than the weight of the quad.
-This is the bare minimum to ensure you have a stable copter that is easy to control during hovering :) If the thrust provided by the motors are too little, the quad would not respond well to your control, it might even have difficulties to take off.
+Remember this is the bare minimum to ensure you have a stable copter that is easy to control during hovering.
+If the thrust provided by the motors are too little, the copter would not respond well to your control, it might even have difficulties to take off.

-For example if we had a quadcopter that weights 1kg, the total thrust generated by the motors at 100% throttle should be at least 2kg, or 500g per motor (for a quadcopter).
+For example if we had a quadcopter that weights 1kg, the total thrust generated by the motors at 100% throttle should at least be 2kg, or 500g per motor (for a quadcopter).
 And, of course it would be nice to have more thrust…

 For faster flying like drone racing, you should expect the ratio to go much higher than this.
 It’s not uncommon to see someone build a mini quad that can achieve 8:1, even 10:1 thrust to weight ratio.
 The quad’s performance would be much more agile and dynamic, it would accelerate much faster and corner better.
-But when you have excessively high thrust to weight ratio, the quad would become very hard to control, because a little increase in throttle is enough to “shoot the quad in to orbit”. :)
+But when you have excessively high thrust to weight ratio, the quad would become very hard to control, because a little increase in throttle is enough to “shoot the quad in to orbit like a rocket”. :D

-My recommendation is, even if you only just plan to fly the multirotor as a slow aerial photography platform, you might want to aim at somewhere between 3:1 and 4:1.
-Not only it gives you better controllability, but also the room for adding extra payload in the future (like heavier cameras, or maybe extra batteries to extend flight time).
+My recommendation is, even if you only just plan to fly a slow aerial photography platform, you should aim at somewhere between 3:1 and 4:1.
+Not only it gives you better control-ability, but also the room for adding extra payload in the future (like heavier cameras, or maybe extra batteries to extend flight time).
 But if you are into racing, then there is no limit :D Go as high as you feel comfortable with!